Avec112/Pong/README.md

-# Pong2
+# Pong
-Simple Pong game developed with Unity 5.4
+Really simple Pong game developed with Unity 5.4 and C#